rickystuart1/Cryptocurrencies/README.md

 # Cryptocurrencies
 ## Overview
 The purpose of this project is to utilize unspervised machine learning to perform an analysis of cryptocurrencies and visualize the results.
-To process of this analysis included: preprocessing of the data from the database, reducing the the demensions of the data using Principal Component Analysis (PCA), clustering them using K-Means, and visualizing the results with a 2-D and 3-D scatter plot and table.
+To process of this analysis included: preprocessing of the data from the database, reducing the the dimensions of the data using Principal Component Analysis (PCA), clustering them using K-Means, and visualizing the results with a 2-D and 3-D scatter plot and table.

 ## Results
 ### K-Means Clustering - Elbow Curve